 The Sub-Fund promotes environmental and/or social characteristics, as described in Article 8 of the SFDR.
-The Sub-Fund applies Stewardship as well as the Management Company's ESG integration approach and the norms-based responsible investing criteria.
+The Sub-Fund applies Stewardship as well as an ESG integration approach and restriction criteria regarding several activities.
 More information can be found in Appendix III SFDR pre-contractual disclosures for article 8 SFDR Sub-Funds - Templates.